peteroupc/peteroupc.github.io/estimation.md

     1. Get _mp_ samples from the stream.
     2. Add the samples and divide by _mp_ to get this block's sample mean.
 11. (Find the median of the sample means.
 This is definitely an unbiased estimate of the mean when _kp_ is 1 or 2, but unfortunately, it isn't one for any _kp_ > 2.)
 Sort the sample means from step 10 in ascending order, and return the value in the middle of the sorted list (at position floor(_kp_/2) with positions starting at 0); this works because _kp_ is odd.

+> **Note:** If the stream of random numbers meets the condition for this algorithm for a given _q_, _p_, and _&kappa;_, then it still meets that condition when those numbers are multiplied by a constant or a constant is added to them.

 <a id=Randomized_Integration></a>
 ## Randomized Integration